The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: User Study Results

 We first examine how participants became aware of dark patterns in their interactions with LLMs.
 RQ1 asked: \textit{ To what extent do users recognize dark patterns in LLM responses, and what factors influence whether they do or do not recognize them?} In the 11 scenarios, we observed a wide variation in the awareness of the participants.
 On average, participants recognized roughly 7.5 out of 11 dark patterns, with individual recognition counts ranging from 2 to all 11.
 Recognition rates also varied widely by pattern (see Figure~\ref{fig:rq1}).
 Dark patterns such as \textit{Simulated Emotional \& Sexual Intimacy} (noticed by 31 of 34 participants), \textit{Brand Favoritism} (31/34), and \textit{Simulated Authority} (29/34) were successfully detected by most users.
 In contrast, more subtle ones, like \textit{Excessive Flattery} (17/34), \textit{Interaction Padding} (19/34), or \textit{Opaque Training Data Sources} (15/34), often went unnoticed in over half of the participants.

 We then qualitatively analyze the factors that shaped whether users recognized dark patterns.
 Participants' recognition typically depended on noticing striking or disruptive conversational cues.
-By contrast, patterns often went undetected when they were normalized as ordinary assistance, when participants focused narrowly on completing tasks, or when they deferred to the LLM.
+By contrast, patterns often went undetected when they were normalized as ordinary assistance, when participants focused narrowly on completing tasks, or placed unquestioned trust in the LLM’s response.